-Women who suffer from very large breasts often feel self-conscious and experience back, neck and shoulder problems, skin irritations, difficulty breathing, discomfort while exercising, and may even have bra indentations in their shoulders.
+Women who suffer from very large breasts may feel uncomfortable or experience back, neck, and shoulder problems, skin irritations, difficulty breathing, discomfort while exercising, and may even have bra indentations in their shoulders.
 Breast reduction, or reduction mammaplasty, is a good option for women whose breasts consistently cause them pain, produce skin irritations, or put them at risk for developing skeletal deformities.

-A breast reduction is generally considered to be a reconstructive procedure performed for physical relief rather than cosmetic improvement and is often covered by insurance; however, women may also seek breast reduction if they are self-conscious about the size of their breasts, or to correct breast symmetry (uneven size and shape).
+A breast reduction is generally considered to be a reconstructive procedure performed for physical relief rather than cosmetic improvement and is often covered by insurance; however, women may also seek breast reduction if they are uncomfortable with the size of their breasts, or to correct breast asymmetry (uneven size and shape).
 Breast reduction surgery is customized to meet the individual goals of each patient.

 It is important to wait until your breasts are fully developed before undergoing breast reduction surgery.